Sonic 3D Blast: Legacy

 Archie Comics published a comic book adaptation of Sonic 3D Blast for a 48-page special in December 1996, written by Mike Gallagher.
 A loose adaptation of the game also appeared in issues 104 through 106 (May through July 1997) of Sonic the Comic.

 Senoue re-arranged two of his musical pieces from the Genesis version for Sonic Adventure (1998), saying he wanted the Japanese market to hear them as the Genesis version was not released in Japan.
-He also used an cut theme as the boss theme in Sonic the Hedgehog 4: Episode I.
+He also used a cut theme as the boss theme in Sonic the Hedgehog 4: Episode I.

 After Sonic 3D Blast, Traveller's Tales and Sonic Team collaborated again on the Saturn racing game Sonic R (1997).
 Sonic 3D Blast was one of Traveller's Tales earliest games; the studio later became known for their work on video games based on the Lego toy line, through which it would revisit the Sonic franchise as part of the 2015 crossover game Lego Dimensions.
 In 2017, Burton released an unofficial director's cut patch for the Mega Drive version of Sonic 3D Blast, with improved controls and additions such as a level editor, a password save system, time attack challenges, and the ability to transform into Super Sonic.